THAILAND

 - Credit cards are widely accepted.

-- Learn a few basic Thai phrases as
+- Learn a few basic Thai phrases like ‘Hello’, ‘Thank you’, ‘Welcome’, etc.

 - Dress modestly while visiting Buddhist temples.
 It’s advisable to carry a sarong to cover the bottom in case you are wearing shorts or dresses (that fall above the knee).
 Probably the best thing is to use Google Translate